List of necropolises

-This is a list of necropoleis sorted by country.
+This is a list of necropolises sorted by country.
 Although the name is sometimes also used for some modern cemeteries, this list includes only ancient necropoleis, generally founded no later than approximately 1500 AD.
 Because almost every city in the ancient world had a necropolis, this list does not aim to be complete.
 It only lists the most notable necropoleis.